Manufacturing Traceability: Lot Tracking Guide

 The spreadsheet problem

 No audit trail.
 Anyone can edit any cell at any time.
-If a lot number gets changed or deleted, there's no record of the original value.
 When an auditor asks who made a change and when, you can't answer.

 No real-time updates.
-The spreadsheet reflects what someone typed in, which is often hours or days behind reality.
-Material moves to the floor, gets used on a job, and the spreadsheet doesn't know about it until someone remembers to update it.
+The spreadsheet reflects what someone typed in, often hours or days behind reality.
 This is the same problem that drives manufacturers from spreadsheets to real software.

 Single points of failure.
 Often one person "owns" the spreadsheet.
-They know the naming conventions.
-They know which tab has what.
 When they're out, the system breaks.

 Fragmented records.
-The lot tracking spreadsheet lives in one folder.
-Inspection reports are in another.
-Supplier certs are in a binder.
-Work orders are in your ERP.
-Connecting a finished part back to its raw material means searching four different places and hoping the lot numbers match.
+The lot tracking spreadsheet, inspection reports, supplier certs, and work orders all live in different places.
+Connecting a finished part back to its raw material means searching four systems and hoping the lot numbers match.

 Paper and spreadsheets work for a one-person shop making a few parts a day.
-Once you have multiple operators, multiple shifts, or customers asking for traceability reports, the manual approach starts costing more in time and risk than a proper system would cost to implement.
+Once you have multiple operators, multiple shifts, or customers asking for traceability reports, the manual approach costs more in time and risk than software would cost to implement.

 Building a traceability system that works